gurug-dev/distributed_data_systems_project/README.md

 ## Citation
-- This repo (as of this current state) relies heavily on the edgar api crawler repo available at this location: https://github.com/nlpaueb/edgar-crawler .
-The base of this repo was formed using this repo available at: https://github.com/nlpaueb/edgar-crawler
+- This repo relies on the edgar api crawler repo available at this location: https://github.com/nlpaueb/edgar-crawler .

-The citation bibtex required by the github is present below:
+The citation bibtex is as below:

 ```
 @inproceedings{loukas-etal-2021-edgar,